gidden/cyclopts/docs/pyapi/tools.rst

 .. _tools:

 =====================================================
-Cyclopts Utility Module -- :mod:`cyclopts.tools`
+Cyclopts Tools Module -- :mod:`cyclopts.tools`
 =====================================================

-This module provides a variety of utilities that help work with Cyclopts.
+This module provides a variety of utilities that are useful when working with Cyclopts.

 .. automodule:: cyclopts.tools
    :members: